-Adding an LED controller with your lights can transform how you manage them.
+Adding an LED controller to your lights can transform how you manage them.
 Forget about standing every time you want to dim your lights or having to walk through your kitchen just to turn off the lights you left on.
-An LED controller comes in different types, control...
+An LED controller comes in different types, control options, and...
 Read More

 LED controllers allow you to control your lighting design.
 Depending on the lights that you hook them up with, you can use a controller to switch them on/off, dim/brighten, or change the light colour with a click of a button!

 How to connect multiple LED strips to one controller?

 If you’re wondering if it’s possible to have a centralised controller for all your LED strip lights, the answer is yes!
 All you need is a few receivers (one for each room), one LED driver, and one remote.
 Before you jump right in, remember to pair your LED strip with a controller that's compatible with its function.
 If you have an RGB LED strip, look for an RGB controller, or have an RGB + W LED strip, then an RGB + W controller is what you need.
 Now that you're all set, here's what you got to do:

 - Connect your LED receiver to the LED driver.
 If you're using multiple strips, one receiver per strip.

 - Connect your driver connection leads to the receivers (one is to one).

 - Connect the LED strip to each connection lead.

 - Turn the receiver on, then press the synchronisation button (depending on the model of your receiver).

 - In the remote, assign the channel they will be in.
 Check if the LED strip is in sync.